 What is a UX case study?

 Let’s start at the beginning.
 What is a case study exactly?
-If you bring it down to the core, a case study is an examination of the process around a certain project or job.
+If you bring it down to the core, a case study examines your design process around a particular project or job.
 In the case of a UX designer, this can be a project you’ve completed previously at a company or client.

-Your case study can be an individual document or be part of a bigger document like a pitch, proposal, or personal UX portfolio.
+Your case study can be an individual document or be part of a more extensive document like a pitch, proposal, or your UX portfolio.
 The goal of a case study is always to show your process and skill as a designer.

 How to structure a case study